Dorothy Binney Palmer: Friendship with Amelia Earhart

 Through George Putnam, Dorothy met and befriended Amelia Earhart, and Dorothy and Earhart flew together in Earhart's Avro Avian plane.
 In May 1928 Dorothy and Earhart spent six days together in Boston in preparation for Earhart's transatlantic flight.
 Dorothy was one of the people financially supporting Earhart's transatlantic flight, and Earhart stayed at a hotel using the name Dorothy Binney as a ruse to remain anonymous before the transatlantic flight.
 In June 1928 Earhart became the first woman to fly, as a passenger, across the Atlantic.
-After Earhart returned to the United States she stayed with Dorothy and George in their house while writing her book, 20 Hrs., 40 Min.
+After Earhart returned to the United States she stayed with Dorothy and George in their house while writing her book, 20 Hrs.
+40 Min.
 The book was dedicated to "Dorothy Binney Putnam, under whose rooftree this book was written".

-Dorothy was also interested in aviation and in July 1929, Dorothy Putnam, Amelia Earhart, Dan Schaeffer, Betty Brainerd, Anne Lindbergh, and Charles Lindbergh were the first people to fly across the country as passengers in a plane.
+Dorothy was also interested in aviation and in July 1929, Dorothy Putnam, Amelia Earhart, Dan Schaeffer, Betty Brainerd, Anne Lindbergh, and Charles Lindbergh were the first people to fly across the United States as passengers in a plane.
 Dorothy Putnam joined the group at the invitation of Earhart.